What Does a Fractional CFO Do in the First 90 Days?

 - Evaluating cashflow visibility and forecasting

-- Reviewing management accounts and reporting processes
+- Assessing management information and KPI reporting

-Phase 2: Strengthening Reporting and Forecasting
+Phase 2: Strengthening Financial Visibility and Strategic Insight

 This typically involves:

-- Strengthening budgeting and planning processes
+- Supporting budgeting and commercial planning

-- Identify issues early
+- Identify issues earlier

 - Make decisions with greater confidence

-Phase 3: Supporting Strategic Decisions
+Phase 3: Supporting Strategic Decisions and Business Growth

 - Analysing profitability by customer, product or service

-- Reviewing pricing and margin structure
+- Reviewing pricing and margin strategy

 - Supporting investment decisions and growth plans